trey-capps/trey-capps.github.io/content/about.md

   This section is about me.
 ---

-I graduated from North Carolina State University in May 2022 with a Bachelor of Science in Statistics and a minor in Mathematics.
-Apart from data, I enjoy hiking, music, and playing golf.
+I currently work at MetLife on the data science and analytics team.
+I am currently working on projects surrounding machine learning and data engineering.

-To talk about data science, golf, or any other inquiries, feel free to message me on Linkedin or reach out through email.
+For any inquiries or to collaborate on any projects, feel free to message me on Linkedin or reach out through email.